 - 1. The lead applicant must be a university funded by the UGC. - 2.
 The lead applicant should obtain prior consent of parties concerned if they are referred to in the application form. - 3.
-Where an application is successful, the lead applicant (and each co-applicant institution for collaboration projects) will enter into a project agreement with the Government of the Hong Kong Special Administrative Region (the Government) and is required to comply with the terms and conditions therein, including monitoring project progress and expenditure, submission of reports and audited accounts, etc.
+Where an application is successful, the lead applicant will enter into a project agreement with the Government of the Hong Kong Special Administrative Region (the Government) and is required to comply with the terms and conditions therein, including monitoring project progress and expenditure, submission of reports and audited accounts, etc.

 II.
-Information on Co-applicant(s)/Sponsor(s)/Supporting Party(ies)
+Information on Research Partner(s)/Sponsor(s)/Supporting Party(ies)

-- 1. Co-applicant is only applicable to collaboration projects involving multiple disciplines or research institutes.
-The lead applicant should provide details of the R&D work to be undertaken and a breakdown of the estimated project expenditure with justifications by each co-applicant. - 2.
-If a co-applicant is incorporated, formed or established outside Hong Kong, a legal opinion in form and substance satisfactory to the Government and issued by a lawyer duly qualified to practise the law of the place of incorporation, formation or establishment (as the case may be) of the co-applicant and acceptable to the Government should be provided. - 3.
+- 1. Research Partner is only applicable to collaboration projects involving multiple disciplines or research institutes.
+The lead applicant should provide details of the R&D work to be undertaken and a breakdown of the estimated project expenditure with justifications by each research partner. - 2.
 While industry sponsorship is not mandatory for the ITSP (Mid-stream, theme-based), we would welcome applications which include sponsorships or supporting parties.
 There is no limit on the number of sponsors and supporting parties.
 It is necessary that supporting documents are enclosed in the application with the company/organisation chop(s).